Music of the Democratic Republic of the Congo: Hip-hop

-Kinshasa emerged as a hub for Congolese hip-hop through a complex convergence of cultural shifts, political change, and youthful determination.
-While the city in the late 1980s and 1990s was largely dominated by "musique typique", a flourishing tradition led by prominent figures such as Koffi Olomidé, Werrason, and JB Mpiana, a new generation of artists began carving space for hip hop as early as the 1990s.
-The roots of the Congolese hip-hop movement can be traced to the years of Mobutu Sese Seko's regime when political instability and growing disillusionment among youth created fertile ground for alternative cultural expression.
-Affluent teenagers in residential areas, exposed to American and French rap through satellite television and tapes sent from relatives abroad, began emulating this genre, performing at student parties and school dances.
-The fall of Mobutu in 1997, during the First Congo War, the media sector underwent liberalization, which opened the door for numerous private radio and TV outlets, giving local rap music an unprecedented opportunity to be broadcast.
+Kinshasa became a center for Congolese hip-hop through changes in culture, politics, and youth culture.
+In the late 1980s and 1990s, the city's music scene was mostly dominated by "musique typique", a popular style led by Koffi Olomidé, Werrason, and JB Mpiana.
+Even so, a new group of young artists began to develop hip-hop in the 1990s.
+The origins of Congolese hip-hop can be traced to the years of Mobutu Sese Seko's rule when political instability and growing disillusionment among youth created interest in new forms of cultural expression.
+Some middle- and upper-class teenagers in Kinshasa, who had access to American and French rap through satellite TV and recordings from abroad, began emulating the style and performing it at school events and private parties.
+After the fall of Mobutu in 1997 during the First Congo War, the media sector underwent liberalization, which led to the growth of private radio and television stations, which gave local rap artists an unprecedented opportunity to be broadcast.

 Alex Dende, known professionally as Lexxus Legal, is a prominent figure in Congolese hip-hop and a co-founder of the group Pensée Brute Noire (PBN), recognized for pioneering a combative and protest-oriented style of rap in the Democratic Republic of the Congo.

-Innoss'B, born and raised in Goma, North Kivu Province, is known for blending traditional Congolese rhythms with contemporary hip-hop and R&B. His success has significantly impacted the genre in the DRC by enhancing its visibility, modernizing its sound, and demonstrating the global potential of Congolese youth in popular music.
+Innoss'B, born and raised in Goma, North Kivu Province, is known for blending traditional Congolese rhythms with contemporary hip-hop and R&B.